metabase/metabase/docs/operations-guide/running-metabase-on-kubernetes.md

 This helm chart is highly configurable.
 For example, you can:
 - Connect to any application database.
 - Tune the Jetty server.
-- Pass configuration parameters to Metabase to, for example, set the maximum number of data warehouse connections.
+- Change some configuration parameters, for example, set the maximum number of data warehouse connections (see https://www.metabase.com/docs/latest/operations-guide/environment-variables.html).

 Note that the chart's default deployment will run Metabase with the H2 database, which is [strongly discouraged for production environments](https://www.metabase.com/docs/latest/operations-guide/migrating-from-h2.html).